Planning a doctoral course

 Financing and coordination

 Most doctoral courses are arranged within the framework of a long-term course programme of any of KI’s doctoral programmes or research schools.
-When designing a new course you should consider which programme (or programmes) could be suitable and get in touch with the programme(s) in question as early as possible.
+When designing a new course, you should consider which programme (or programmes) could be suitable and get in touch as early as possible with this/these.
 Start off by contacting a programme coordinator who can also comment on the need for the course in question.

 If the course is important for only a few KI doctoral students, collaboration with other universities can also be investigated.

 A few courses, mainly compulsory or general science courses, are financed by the Course and Programme Committee.
-The committee assesses the need for course places on these courses, based on the number of applicants and on participation in previous courses, and decides on the allocations of funds in accordance.
-This is usually done in the autumn semester, ahead of the next year.
-For new courses, which are not already in KI's range of doctoral courses, and which do not fit into any doctoral programme, a course idea and calculated doctoral student basis (i.e., a needs analysis) can be sent to doctoralcourses@ki.se in good time for assessment.
+The committee assesses the need for course places on these courses, based on the number of applicants and on participation in previous courses, and decides on the allocation of funds in accordance.
+This is usually done in the autumn semester, ahead of the following year.
+For new courses, which are not already in KI's range of doctoral courses, and which do not fit into any doctoral programme, a course idea and calculated doctoral student basis (i.e. a needs analysis) can be sent to doctoralcourses@ki.se in good time for assessment.

 See also Applying for funding of freestanding courses and Current deadlines.